 Watch/share this video about the Abundant Life Christian Church and better yet, subscribe to my YouTube channel for even more travel-related videos.

 What do you think about the Abundant Life Christian Church?
 Have you ever visited an abandoned site in Detroit?
 Tell us more in the comments below.

 Good To Know

-4) If you want to further experience Detroit, book a guided tour.
+3) If you want to experience Detroit further, book a guided tour.

-6) If you like travelling to the US as much as I do, check these popular blog posts:
+4) If you like traveling to the US as much as I do, check these popular blog posts:

-- Detroit Bookstores: John K. King Used & Rare Books – When it comes Detroit bookstores, John K. King Used & Rare bookstores is the top bookstore in the city, if not America.
+- Detroit Bookstores: John K. King Used & Rare Books – When it comes to Detroit bookstores, John K. King Used & Rare Books is the top bookstore in the city, if not America.
 With more than 1,000,000 books in stock, this place is must visit for bibliophiles.